GustafEnebog/CODE-project-1/README.md

 ### Colors
 + The Black and White color theme provides a color-neutral background that does not interfere with the color theme of the actual art.
 It also has the secondary benefit of not distracting or drawing attention away from the art.
 + One accent color, orange, has been used (away from the vicinity of the gallery section) on a “call to action”-button, again, the effect of the accent color becomes more efficient with the otherwise neutral color scheme.
 + Art is classically displayed on an either white or black background.
-This site does it both- white in the work-section and black on the display-page.
+This site does it both: white in the work-section and black on the display-page.
 + The black background on the last two sections (“About” and “Contact”) sets these two sections apart from the rest of the site and allow the footer to “return” to a white without any dividing line.
 + Font color on the black background sections (“About” and “Contact”) is set to a light grey rather than white for a slightly softer experience.

 ### Typography
-A font-matching-tool has been used to test combinations of "header-fonts" and "paragraph-fonts" however its advice was ultimately discarded for a "gutfeel" to pick the single font "Open Sans Regular 400" with "Montserrat" as a fallback font and sans-serif as the fallback to that.
+A font-matching-tool has been used to test combinations of "header-fonts" and "paragraph-fonts" however its advice was ultimately discarded for a "gut-feel" to pick the single font "Open Sans Regular 400" with "Montserrat" as a fallback font and sans-serif as the fallback to that.

 ## Technologies Used
 + HTML5
 + CSS3
 + [Google Fonts:](https://fonts.google.com/) To import font family "Open Sans Regular 400", "Montserrat" into the style.css file which is used on all pages.
 + [Font Awesome:](https://fontawesome.com/) used in footer section to social icons and "hamburger"-icon in navbar for smaller devices.
++ [Balsamiq:](https://balsamiq.com/) Super nice program for creating wireframe drafts of the website.
-+ [Fontpair:](Fontpair.co) was used to test combinations of fonts
++ [Fontpair:](Fontpair.co) was used to test combinations of fonts.
 + [Krita:](https://krita.org/en/) Used for creating, editing and re-sizing images (bitmap art).
 + [Clip Studio Paint:](https://www.clipstudio.net/en/) Used for creating and editing vectorgraphics-art such as the Enebog-logo.
 + [Am I Responsive:](http://ami.responsivedesign.is) Checking the responsiveness and generating the image in the beginning of this document showing my website on different devices/screensizes.